EdgeFirstAI/documentation/docs/discrete/datasets/annotate_2d_dataset.md

 <figcaption>Propagation Process</figcaption>
 </figure>

 Repeat the steps for all the sequences in the dataset.
 For the case of individual images, the same steps apply except there is no propagation step.
-More details are provided in the [manual annotations](../../datasets/tutorials/annotations/manual.md#add-2d-annotations).
+You can still use the AGTG feature to quickly annotate images as shown in [Add 2D annotations](../../datasets/tutorials/annotations/manual.md#add-2d-annotations).